 Causes of Stress: Having to focus too much on sensory/concrete details; An overload of sensory stimulation or noise; Interruptions; Distress within a close relationship; Having their values violated; Not enough alone time.
 Too much extraverting; Working with closed-minded people; Lack of appreciation or understanding; Unfamiliar environments with overwhelming amounts of details; Having plans disrupted; Not having a clear direction; Lack of harmony; Criticism and conflict; Not being able to use their intuition or envision the future; Having to focus too much on the present.

 When under stress, the Investigator feels fragmented or lost.
-They feel like they can’t be themselves and feel an urge to act a part to “survive” or fit in.
+They feel like they cannot be themselves and feel an urge to act a part to “survive” or fit in.
 This disassociation can cause physical symptoms like headaches, irritable bowel syndrome or nausea.
-The repressed feelings they’re holding onto can cause them to become immobilized.
-If they are under chronic extreme stress, they may fall into the grip of their inferior function, extraverted sensing.
+The repressed feelings they are holding onto can cause them to become immobilised.
+If they are under chronic extreme stress, they may fall into the grip of their inferior function - extraverted sensing.
 When this happens, they may engage in indulgent, self-destructive habits like binge-eating, watching too much television, over-exercising or drinking too much.
 This often feels like an out-of-body experience to them.
 What they do provides no pleasure, but feels somewhat robotic and out of control.
-After this occurs, they dwell in self-hatred, falling even more into guilt over what they’ve done.
+After this occurs, they dwell in self-hatred, falling even more into guilt over what they have done.
 They may become uncharacteristically angry and quick-tempered, unreasonable and irrational.
 They may become obsessed with details in their outer world; obsessively cleaning or doing housework.
 They stumble over their words, and their intense feelings may eventually lead them to a state of complete exhaustion.